gmphan/Ocbuu/Readme.md

 next: display the view. - done

 // new table design
-next: Query from new tables - should same as the old.
+next: Query from new tables - should same as the old. -- cancel -- I decided to keep it as how it was because this for myself only, so header, summary and experiences, they all can be independent.
-next: Add new records
-next: delete records
-next: edit records
+next: redo the Resume View a little